chris-fison/docker-container-dev/README.md

 ### Usage

-You can either load VSC up and clone https://github.com/chris-fison/docker-container-dev.git or use below:
+You can either load VSC up and clone https://github.com/chris-fison/docker-container-dev.git or use the fancy way below:

 1. Clone the repo:
    ```bash